 - Don’t bring jewelry.
-Hide your money.
-If you must leave your pack momentarily, hide it, or leave it with someone trustworthy.
+Hide your money and any other valuables.
+If you must leave your pack momentarily, hide it or leave it with someone trustworthy.
 Don’t leave valuables or equipment (especially in sight) in vehicles parked at Trailheads, and don’t camp near roads.

 - More tips for leaving a parked vehicle can be found on our Parking, Shuttles & Transportation page.

 Report an incident